betaly/bleco/packages/authentication/README.md

 this.bind(Strategies.Passport.GOOGLE_OAUTH2_VERIFIER).toProvider(GoogleOauth2VerifyProvider);
 ```

-Finally, add the authenticate function as a sequence action to sequence.ts.
+Then, add the authenticate function as a sequence action to sequence.ts.

 ```ts
 export class MySequence implements SequenceHandler {